HoShiMin/Kernel-Bridge/README.md

 * Minifilter with usermode callbacks
 * Processes and modules usermode callbacks
 * Execution of custom usermode shellcodes
 * Unsigned drivers, kernel and usermode libraries mapping
-* Usermode wrapper for all Kernel-Bridge functions

 Driver template has full support of C++ static and global initializers and all of C++17 features (without C++ exceptions).
 All of API modules are easy-to-use and have no external dependiencies, so you can include them to your own C++ drivers.
 All of API functions are grouped into a logical categories into namespaces, so you can quickly find all functions you want.